Pharmacy Technician Certificate Program

-• Class times conveniently scheduled for Tuesday and Thursday nights and Saturdays.
-Attend school while you work.
+- Classes meet Tuesday and Thursday nights and Saturdays.
+Attend school while you work!

-• AFFORDABLE!
+- AFFORDABLE!
 Program cost is $3,300 plus books, materials and other required fees.
 Or pay as you go in three installments (total $3,550).
-Fees are due before first class; Refund requests only honored if made five days prior to first class.

 Classes meet Tuesdays & Thursdays 6:45-10 pm and Saturdays 9 am-5 pm.
 Dates and times are subject to change.